A child figure in a silver gear.

 No, that was really unlikely.
 If he was going to make a go for the breakfast, he had to be ready for more smiling and talking.

 Reserving the right to run out and go stand at the bus stop where it was quiet and safe, he crept up the basement stairs and had another look in the kitchen.
-He held on to the door frame with both hands and peeped past it, just eyes and nose and glasses.
+He held onto the door frame with both hands and peeped past it, just eyes and nose and glasses.

 Mordecai picked up the conversation as if it had never been broken off, “Do you want pancakes or bread pudding?”